wso2-attic/asgardeo-dotnet-oidc-sdk/README.md

 5. Continue the on-screen guidance and complete the installation.

 ### Running the sample
+Once the installation is complete the `Pickup Manager - OIDC v1.0.3` application wiil be launched automatically.<br/>
-Double click on the `Pickup Manager - OIDC v1.0.3` application available on your Desktop.<br/>
+You can always re-launch the application by double clicking on the `Pickup Manager - OIDC v1.0.3` application available on your Desktop.<br/>
 ![pickup manager](https://user-images.githubusercontent.com/15249242/95334396-aa17c580-08cb-11eb-83ee-3b88b8512f68.gif)

 ## How it works